rust-unofficial/too-many-lists/src/second-into-iter.md

 The new kid on the block here is `type Item`.
 This is declaring that every implementation of Iterator has an *associated type* called Item.
-In this case, this is the type of this that it can spit out when you call `next`.
+In this case, this is the type that it can spit out when you call `next`.

 The reason Iterator yields `Option<Self::Item>` is because the interface coalesces the `has_next` and `get_next` concepts.
 When you have the next value,